Operations for prolapse of the vaginal apex

 What happens when I return home?

-When will my stitches be removed?
+When will I have my stitches removed?

 When can I resume normal activities?